JoaquinLagares/good-first-issues/README.md

 **Q: Can I use this in a classroom?**
 A: Yes!
 See "Classroom Setting" section above.

-## 📝 Tips for Effective Learning

-1. **Don't Peek at Solutions** - Try to fix bugs yourself first
-2. **Use Hints Progressively** - Read one hint, try again, repeat
-3. **Debug Methodically** - Print values, use debugger, trace execution
-4. **Understand Why** - Know why it's a bug, not just how to fix it
-5. **Explain to Others** - Teaching others solidifies your understanding
-6. **Practice Regularly** - 30 minutes daily beats 8 hours once a week
-7. **Keep Notes** - Document bugs you encounter in real code

-## 📄 License

-This project is open source.
-See LICENSE file for details.

 ## 🙏 Acknowledgments

 Created to help beginners master one of programming's most essential skills: debugging.